McTavishLab/physcraper/docs/mds/Tutorial.md

 By passing in the the main.json file, physcraper can link your sequences to their correct taxonomic context.

-Example run on your own files using test data:
+Example run on local files using test data:

     physcraper_run.py -tf tests/data/tiny_test_example/test.tre -tfs newick -a tests/data/tiny_test_example/test.fas --taxon_info tests/data/tiny_test_example/main.json -as fasta -o owndata